Deltaport-io/deltaport/client/src/Main.md

             amount: 10
         }]
     }],
-    // OPTIONAL: array of ethereum wallets to load
+    // OPTIONAL: array of crypto wallets to load
-    ethereum: [{
+    crypto: [{
         // identifier of wallet
         wallet: 'MyWallet',
         // OPTIONAL: trading only, don't execute trades (still sends trades to marketplace)